 Always keep the design of your emails simple and ensure they’re easy to read and navigate.
 Including too much flashy content can distract, while having too little in the way of images and design can make it boring.
 You don’t want to be sending out an entire novel in each email but make sure all the important information is included.

-The amount of emails being read on mobile devices is increasing daily.
-Having to zoom in or out is a no-no for any type of email but especially for email marketing.
+The number of emails being read on mobile devices is increasing daily.
+Having to zoom in or out is a no-no for any type of email but especially for B2B email marketing.
 Your emails must be responsive, meaning they automatically change the way they look according to the screen size they’re viewed at.
 The content should rearrange itself and display in a way that makes it easy to read.

 If you’re not sure which email marketing software you should use, then have a look at this article.